abelramireza/home-test/README.md

 	- Navigate to http://localhost:3100/search
 	- Leave search box empty and submit the search
 	- Assert that "Please provide a search word." message is shown.

+### Key Features
+1. Automated Docker Management:
+	•	The Docker container is started in globalSetup.js and stopped in globalTeardown.js.
+No manual intervention is required.
+2. Cross-Browser Testing:
+	•	Tests run in both Chrome and Firefox browsers by default.
+3. Full Page Object Model:
+	•	Tests are organized using a Page Object Model for better readability and maintainability

+### Key Features

+1. Environment Setup:
+	•	The project uses globalSetup.js to start the Docker container before running tests.
+	•	The container is automatically stopped after tests via globalTeardown.js.
+2. Custom Configurations:
+	•	The playwright.config.js file includes settings for parallel test execution, browser-specific configurations, and headless testing modes.
+3. Extensibility:
+	•	New test cases can be easily added by following the Page Object Model and reusing common components.
+4. Parallel Execution:
+	•	All tests are run twice (once for each browser: Chrome and Firefox) for comprehensive cross-browser validation.